saqlain1020/dapp-react-typescript-boiler/readme.md

 It has builtin support for `Mui5` with customizations and is using `Vite` with `SWC` which makes it super fast in developement

-Redux store is managed with the architecture focused on multichain data handling and fetching, Tokens balance fetching is implemented and can be used as a referrence for other data requirements.
+Redux store is managed with the architecture focused on multichain data handling and fetching, Tokens balance fetching is implemented and can be used as a reference for other data requirements.
 ## Features

+- `Super Fast Development Server`
 - Multichain Support
 - Major Wallets Support
 - Mui 5 (with theme customization)
 - React
 - Vite (SWC)
 - Redux toolkit
+- Pages Routing
 - Wagmi
 - Veim
 - Rainbowkit